Back to: LINQ Tutorial For Beginners and Professionals

 LINQ OrderBy Method in C# with Examples

-In this article, I am going to discuss the LINQ OrderBy Method in C# with Examples.
-Please read our previous article where we discussed the basics of LINQ Ordering Operators.
-As part of this article, we are going to discuss the following pointers which are related to the LINQ OrderBy method.
+In this article, I will discuss the LINQ OrderBy Method in C# with Examples.
+Please read our previous article discussing the basics of LINQ Ordering Operators.
+As part of this article, we are going to discuss the following pointers, which are related to the LINQ OrderBy method.

-- How to use Linq OrderBy Method with Complex Type in C#?
+- How do you use the LINQ OrderBy Method with Complex Type in C#?

-- How to use the OrderBy method along with the Filtering method?
+- How do you use the OrderBy method along with the Filtering method?

-- How to Create and use Own Comparer with LINQ OrderBy Method in C#?
+- How do you create and use your own Comparer with the LINQ OrderBy Method in C#?

-The Linq OrderBy method in C# is used to sort the data in Ascending Order.
-The most important point that you need to keep in mind is that this method is not going to change the data rather it is just going to change the order of the data.
-You can use the OrderBy method on any data type i.e. you can use character, string, decimal, integer, etc. There are two overloaded versions of this OrderBy Method available inside LINQ.
+This method is not going to change the data.
+Rather, it is just going to change the order of the data.
+You can use the OrderBy method on any data type, i.e., you can use character, string, decimal, integer, etc. There are two overloaded versions of this OrderBy Method available inside LINQ.
 They are as follows.

-The one and only difference between these two overloaded versions are that the second overloaded version takes the IComparer parameter which basically compares the keys when we are creating our custom comparer.
-Let us understand the use of the LINQ OrderBy method in C# using both query syntax and method syntax.
+Here, TSource is the data source, and TKey is the property of the data source’s items that you want to sort by.
+The only difference between these two overloaded versions is that the second version takes the IComparer parameter, which compares the keys when creating our custom comparer.
+Let us understand using the above two LINQ OrderBy methods in C# using Query Syntax and Method Syntax.

 LINQ OrderBy Method with Value Data Type in C#

-Let us see an example to understand how the LINQ OrderBy Method works with Value Data Type using C#.
+Let us see an example of how the LINQ OrderBy Method works with Value Data Type in C#.
 In the below example, we have a collection of integer data.
-And then we sort the data in ascending order using the LINQ OrderBy method using both Method and Query Syntax.
+Then, we sort the data in ascending order using the LINQ OrderBy method using both Method and Query Syntax using C# language.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { List<int> intList = new List<int>() { 10, 45, 35, 29, 100, 69, 58, 50 }; Console.WriteLine("Before Sorting : "); foreach (var item in intList) { Console.Write(item + " "); } //Sorting the data in Ascending Order //Using Method Syntax var MS = intList.OrderBy(num => num); //Using Query Syntax var QS = (from num in intList orderby num select num).ToList(); Console.WriteLine(); Console.WriteLine("After Sorting : "); foreach (var item in QS) { Console.Write(item + " "); } Console.ReadKey(); } } }